ougabriel/devops_masterclass/Week3: File Permissions.md

 ### **Scenario:**

-You are a junior system administrator at a company called **CodeLab**.
+You are a junior system administrator at a company called **Gabs-Mastertech**.
 Your team is working on a shared project stored in `/project-data`.
 You are tasked with creating files, setting permissions, and ensuring secure access for different team members.

 * * * * *